 My layout has been lost since the latest update

 If the styling of your website is missing after updating Elementor, please try the following: https://docs.elementor.com/article/204-my-changes-do-not-appear-online

 If this happens each time that you update, that means that the server cache of your website is preventing Elementor from rewriting to your CSS files.
 In this case, you have to flush the cache from your cPanel.
-You can also ask your hosting company to create for you a plugin which can flush the server cache automatically.
-This will avoid you the hassle of going to each page and to save them again with Elementor.
+You can also ask your hosting company to create a plugin for you which can flush the server cache automatically.
+This will avoid the hassle of going to each page and saving them again with Elementor.
 If you could not fix the issue, please contact your hosting company.

-Elementor keeps loading / does not work properly since I updated the plugin
+Elementor keeps loading or does not work properly since I updated the plugin

 Plugin conflicts are a common thing on WordPress.
-We cannot guarantee that our plugin will play well with all the plugins installed on WordPress (more than 50,000) so If you cannot edit or if you experience any issue following an update, please try the following solution.
+We cannot guarantee that our plugin will play well with all the plugins installed on WordPress (more than 50,000) so If you cannot edit or if you experience any issue following an update, please try these troubleshooting tips.

 If you could not solve the issue with the aforementioned troubleshooting procedure, you can contact us for further assistance.
-If your issue is due to a plugin conflict you have to inform us and report the issue to the support of the conflicting plugin as well given that the solution is not forcibly on our end.
+If your issue is due to a plugin conflict, please inform us and also report the issue to the support team of the conflicting plugin, as they will likely need to update their plugin themselves.

-Also make sure that your server meets the requirements of Elementor (to avoid white screens of death, responsive issues, performance issues and PHP errors)
+Also make sure that your server meets the requirements of Elementor (to avoid white screens of death, responsive issues, performance issues and PHP errors): Requirements